graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/perf_training.rst

 previous stage.
 Note that things like the learning rate must be threaded through each pipeline stage until they are used.

-Applying an optimizer to the graph
+Applying an optimiser to the graph
 __________________________________

-The optimizer must be applied by creating it in a special optimizer function and then returning a handle to it from that function.
+The optimiser must be applied by creating it in a special optimiser function and then returning a handle to it from that function.
 The function is passed into the ``optimizer_function`` argument of the pipeline operation.

 When a pipeline is running it will accumulate the gradients from each step of the pipeline and only apply the updates to the graph parameters at the end of each pipeline run, given by the ``pipeline_depth`` parameter.
-Consequently it is important for the system to have more knowledge of the optimizer and so it must be given to the pipeline operator using this function.
+Consequently it is important for the system to have more knowledge of the optimiser and so it must be given to the pipeline operator using this function.

 Device mapping